bonusbits/cloudformation_templates/labs/mediawiki/README.md

-# Wordpress on Nginx
+# Mediawiki on Nginx

 ## Purpose

-Create an EC2 Instance on a Private Subnet, install Nginx, Php-Fpm and Wordpress on Nginx.
+Create an EC2 Instance on a Private Subnet, install Nginx, Php-Fpm and Mediawiki on Nginx.
 Designed to use MySQL RDS backend, live behind a Load Balancer (Sophos, ELB, etc.), and configured for SSL termination is handled by the Load Balancer.